 Meanwhile, it has been reported that Pannu’s boyfriend Mathias Boe has raised the issue before Sports Minister Kiren Rijiju and urged him to look into the matter.

 The minister has replied by saying that the “law of the land is supreme”, and they must abide by that.

 Seeking help is normal during, and after, a raid.
-Even though a raid, once commenced, is similar to a shot arrow and nothing can take it back, the parties raided do try to reach out for help from politicians, bureaucrats, industrialists, acquaintances in the tax department — anyone they feel is influential enough to help.
-Some of the people approached do pick up the phone and try to influence, not the raid, but the post -raid investigations but they seldom succeed.
+A Tax raid is similar to a shot arrow and nothing can take it back,.
+The parties do try to reach out for help from politicians, bureaucrats, industrialists, acquaintances in the tax department.They try to reach to anyone they feel is influential enough to help.
+Some of the people approached do pick up the phone and try to influence not the raid, but the post -raid investigations but they seldom succeed.

 At the end of the day, if Kashyap and Pannu have done nothing wrong, and all their dealings have been transparent, they have nothing to fear.
 Of course,the process they will have to go through is punishment in itself for most taxpayers.
 They will have to chin up and bear it.

-If, on the other hand, they have indulged in evasion, now is the best time to admit it, pay the taxes and penalties and get on with their lives.
-Both Kashyap and Pannu are outstanding film personalities and we all want them to get back to the studios and do what they do best.
+If they have indulged in evasion, now is the best time to admit it, pay the taxes and penalties and move ahed their lives.
+Both Kashyap and Pannu are great film personalities .
+We all want them to get back to the studios and do what they do best.